juancho386/juancho386/my_stuff/bash/shhh/readme.md

 ##### Lvl 2 (current)
 The keys can be up to 16kb long to receive messages of up to 2kb long
 ##### lvl 3
-The model will be migrated to an hibrid model so the messages can be of any length
+The model will be migrated to an hibrid model so the messages can be of any length.
+There it'd be the 3rd "h"
 ##### lbl 4
 Make it prettier using dialog.
 But in my current distribution, dialog has a bug on --editbox that doesn't allow text bigger than about 2k long